Definition

 EU COREPER I Agenda Sets Adoption of EU TBPH Listing Submission Under Stockholm POPs Convention

-The EU is formalizing its position to support a global ban on the flame retardant TBPH under the Stockholm Convention.
-This signals an impending global phase-out, necessitating early supply chain screening and substitution planning for affected plastic and textile applications.
+The European Union is formalizing its support for a global ban on the flame retardant TBPH under the Stockholm Convention.
+This development signals an impending international phase-out, necessitating proactive supply chain audits and substitution planning for affected plastic and textile applications.

 South Korea MCEE Consults on Adding Methoxychlor, Dechlorane Plus and UV-328 to POPs Regulation